ThosRTanner/Docking_Dialogue_Interface/Readme.md

 1.  `BOOL EndDialog(INT_PTR retval) const noexcept;`

     This is a wrapper round `::EndDialog`.
 Try not to call it with 0 or -1 - see above.
-Also, calling ith 0 will give you a compiler error, because C++ can't tell the difference between 0 and `nullptr`.
-Use 0LL if you must return 0.
+Be warned that calling this with 0 will give you a compiler error, because C++ can't tell the difference between 0 and `nullptr`.
+Use 0LL if you must return 0 (but see above on that approach).

  1. `BOOL EndDialog(void *retval) const noexcept;`